apiaryio/dredd/docs/overview.md

 If you want to test some sequence of HTTP steps (workflow or scenario) in you API apart of your API reference or a non RESTful API HTTP workflow, you can run Dredd with multiple blueprints by adding  `--path` argument

-Unlike API reference testing, scenarios or workflows steps are in **shared context**, so you may want to [pass data between transcations](hooks.md#sharing-data-between-steps-in-request-stash).
+Unlike API reference testing, scenarios or workflows steps are in **shared context**, so you may want to [pass data between transactions](hooks.md#sharing-data-between-steps-in-request-stash).

 ### Example

-Having following workfow blueprint:
+Having following workflow blueprint:

 ```markdown
 FORMAT: 1A